 The main reason for this is that in general, people just stop paying attention to the things they normally do.
 The children are off school and need to be entertained, the weather is nicer so they’re thinking about BBQs and social gatherings with family and friends.
-They are also thinking about going away on holiday, (especially now the restrictions of Covid are virtually over).
-Add to that the rising cost of living, and for some, the slump has been more of a reality than usual.
+They are also thinking about going away on holiday, or visiting family for a few days.
+Add to that the rising cost of living, which is horrendous this year, and you’ll realise the summer slump has been more of a pain than usual!

-This year, more than ever, small businesses are telling me that they are experiencing a real slump in their sales.
+This year, I’m seeing that small businesses are telling me that they are experiencing a real slump in their sales and really struggling to get engagement on social media.

 So, do you just wait for things to pick up by themselves?
-Or do you want to be proactive and do something about it?
+And they will, once the summer holidays are over, people start thinking about Halloween and Christmas and will start buying again and engaging on social media as the nights draw in.
 There are still some things you can do to ensure that your business is still being seen.

 Here are some things that might help: